What did Prop 19 do? Click here.

 I’ll apologize here for what may have come off as a rant but I’m thinking that it’s falling on sympathetic ears.

+Website Warning.
 Use content at one's own risk.
 We will not be held liable or responsible for use of site or any damages suffered as a result of content.
+Not responsible for Google translation.
+Please check with a native speaker.
+Copyright©2025 Working Families for Repeal The Death Tax.
+All Rights Reserved.
+Nonpartisan All Volunteers.